Charges as of 1 July 2020

 You may settle your bills through the following modes:

 Payment can be made via cash, NETS, credit cards (including Apple Pay & Samsung Pay) and cheques.

 The cheque should be crossed and made payable to 'Ng Teng Fong General Hospital'.
 Please indicate the bill number and patient’s name on the back of the cheque.

 Express Pay offers you the convenience to pay your bills without queuing at your last service point at any of the following institutions - Ng Teng Fong General Hospital, Jurong Community Hospital or Jurong Medical Centre.
 Elderly patients in particular can enjoy better ease of mind as Express Pay saves them the hassle of queuing at the payment kiosks or sending payment to us.
 Express Pay can be used to pay for the following:

-Please approach any of our payment counters for the application form.
+Please approach any of our payment counters for the application form, or download the form (PDF, 991KB) here.
 For more information on Express payment, please refer to our Frequently Asked Questions below.